manureta/suite/docs/usermanual/source/processing/processes/raster/areagrid.rst

      - Description
      - Type
      - Usage
-   * - ``coverageA``
+   * - ``envelope``
-     - Bounding box for the resulting raster, in WGS84 geographic coordinates.
+     - Bounding box to be used for the resulting raster, in WGS84 geographic coordinates.
      - ReferencedEnvelope
      - Required
    * - ``width``